jfrancis71/PyGenBrix/atari_models/POMDP.md

 $$E_{x_{t-1} \sim p(x_t-1 | y_{1..T}, r_{1..T}, a_{1..T})} [ D_{KL}[p(x_t | y_{1..T}, r_{1..T}, x_{t-1}, a_{t-1}) || p(x_t | x_{t-1}, a_{t-1})] ]$$

 an an extra objective to minimise.
 No proof, just seems intuitive.

+I think I'd go for option 1.

+Test environment: Artificial simple sequence to debug.
+MinAtar, breakout, but modify so reward of -1 on game termination, no other rewards.